Abdulazeez007/Day-28-Investigating-a-Mythic-C2-Framework/README.md

 At the top of this dashboard, we can see a list of process creations like `Powershell`, `cmd.exe`, and `rundll32.exe`.
 I pay close attention to `rundll32.exe`, as it is often used by malware to load DLLs and execute malicious activities.

 In this case, I found an unusual executable under the directory `C:\Users\Public\Downloads`.
-Even if it wasn’t called `svchost-Phenoixrocks.exe` and instead something more generic like `update.exe`, I would still investigate it.
+Even if it wasn’t called `svchost-aurora.exe` and instead something more generic like `update.exe`, I would still investigate it.
 The reason?
 Executables in public directories initiating connections to external IP addresses — especially on port 80 — raise red flags.

 ## Step 4: Diving Deeper — Timeline of Events
 Now, let’s pretend we’re doing a threat hunt and stumbled upon an outbound Powershell connection that looks suspicious.
 Here’s how we’ll investigate further: